jaldwehi/Riyadh_Aqar/README.md

-# Riyadh Villa Price Prediction — ML & FastAPI Project
+# Riyadh Villa Price Prediction — ML Project
 ## Project Overview

 This project aims to predict villa prices in Riyadh based on a variety of property-related features.